 Back to Basics is full of all the guidance and support I wish I had back when I was bombarded with terrible nutrition advice and had a really unhealthy relationship with food – and my body.

 If life happens, and you just don’t get time to do it… it’s ok!
 The world will keep spinning and your body will be just fine.
 When you crave a little meal planning again, jump back into it.
 If not, scrap the whole concept and find something else that suits you.

 Healthy eating should never feel hard or boring or a pain in the ass.
 The best thing you can do is find what works for you.

-PS.
+P.s.
 Need some inspiration for your meal planning?
 Back to Basics has you covered.
-With over 400 recipes, a fully customisable weekly planner, epic meal-prep menus & videos + workouts and mindset tips to help you stay on track.
+Quick & easy recipes, a fully customisable weekly planner, epic meal-prep menus & videos + workouts and mindset tips to help you stay on track.